jeromew/html-nest/README.md

 Feel free to send PRs, either for new tests or for implementation of missing parts.

-# Notes regarding the implementation of the Tree Construction algorithm
+# Notes regarding the implementation

 There are some aspects of the Tree Construction algorithm to do not fit well with the streaming approach taken by `html-tokenize` and `html-nest`.
 We will try and express these limitations here: